Guide to Web Accessibility and ADA Compliance for Squarespace

 Wheelchair icon, braille, and accessibility man icon on the left with the text ADA The Americans with Disabilities Act was enacted in 1990. on the right.

-Does My Squarespace Website Need To Be ADA Compliant?
+What Does My Squarespace Website Need to be ADA Compliant?

-It’s now standard for e-commerce platforms like Squarespace to provide a number of accessibility features out of the box.
-However, these features alone won’t make your website accessible — especially if you accidentally introduce accessibility issues when designing your site or adding content.
+It’s now standard for eCommerce platforms like Squarespace to provide a number of accessibility features out of the box.
+However, these features alone aren’t enough to make your website accessible — especially considering you inadvertently introduce new issues every time you update your site or add new content.

 So, how can you tell if your Squarespace site is accessible — and whether it conforms with accessibility standards like WCAG?
-Here are a few tips to get you started.
+Ensure you’re implementing the accessibility features included in WCAG 2.1 Level AA.
+Doing so helps you get closer to ADA compliance and significantly loweres your chances of legal action.

 1. Include Page Titles